 Dr Martin Robertson's career in academia followed his professional development and managerial experiences within the areas of conference organisation, tourism, travel and economic development (private and public sector).
 He has maintained his contact with the industry environment through Business Events and Conference Management and through Art Festival logistics and also through event resilience and leadership research.
 This drives his continued desire for a learning, and teaching experience - alongside subject related research, that is professionally and socially useful.

 Martin’s concern for teaching and learning application and excellence has been successfully applied in his roles over the last 20 years as an academic.
-Most of those years have been spent in leading roles for degree programmes, both as a faculty wide Director (3 years) and for 15 years as Programme leader (PL).
-Currently he is PL for MSc Business Event Management.
+Most of those years have been spent in leading roles for degree programmes, both as a faculty wide Director (3 years) and for 15 years as Programme Leader (PL).
+Currently he is the PL for MSc Business Event Management, and an Associate Professor.

-Dr Louise Todd is a Lecturer and Programme Leader for the MSc International Festival and Event Management.
+Dr Louise Todd is a Lecturer and an Associate Professor.
 She is a Fellow of the Higher Education Academy, Royal Society of Arts and Royal Anthropological Institute.
 Louise’s research interests lie in tourism, cultural events, art, experience design, visual culture and marketing communications.
 She has published her research in journal articles, book chapters and presented at international conferences.